Certificate III in Allied Health Assistance

 Entry Requirements

-To do this course, students must be enrolled as a VCE or VCE (VM) student.<p>Prior to enrolment, students will be required to complete a literacy and numeracy assessment (BKSB test) and answer some course-specific, contextualised questions.
+To do this course, learners must be enrolled as a VCE or VCE (VM) student.<p>Prior to enrolment, learners will be required to complete a literacy and numeracy assessment (BKSB test) and answer some course-specific, contextualised questions.
 This will help determine the prospective student's suitability to the course.

 Students must have the: <br>interpersonal skills to interact with the public / clients / patients / superiors and other staff<br>physical ability to attend to clients / patients in a hospital, rehabilitation or community health setting<br>fine motor skills and physical dexterity required to assemble pieces of equipment, such as crutches<br>strength needed to move equipment such as a trolley, wheelchair or rehabilitation equipment.